facebookincubator/velox/velox/docs/develop/operators.rst

    * - joinType
      - Join type: inner, left, right, full.
    * - joinCondition
-     - Expression used as the join condition, may reference cololumns from both inputs.
+     - Expression used as the join condition, may reference columns from both inputs.
    * - outputType
      - A list of output columns.
 This is a subset of columns available in the left and right inputs of the join.
 The columns may appear in different order than in the input.